How many have you played?

 Tony Hawk Proving Ground DS

-By the ninth year of annual Tony Hawks Pro Skater updates, the writing was on the wall.
-Gameplay was growing more and more indistinguishable, while the licensed pros were reduced to useless bit cameos in idiotic plot-based presentations seemingly ripped from Surge commercials.
+By the ninth year of annual Tony Hawk's Pro Skater updates, the writing was on the wall.
+Gameplay was growing more and more indistinguishable, while the licensed pros were reduced to useless bit cameos in idiotic plots.
 The series was in desperate need of a breather.
-Heres the thing: the only thing thats never sucked about Tony Hawk is the core gameplay.
-Unfortunately, the only version of Proving Ground that cared to maintain that focus happens to also be the worst selling DS version.
+Heres the thing: the only thing that never sucked about Tony Hawk was the core gameplay.
+The only version of Proving Ground that maintained that focus on play was also the worst selling DS version.
 It was a little on the fugly side but it also trimmed the fat of its console siblings with zero analog Nail the Trick boredom.

 Sid Meier's Civilization: Revolution